 We have a range of wonderful luxury ski chalets in Zermatt to suit your needs.
 The Christiania Penthouse is one of Bramble Ski’s latest additions to the portfolio; spread over two floors, it oozes sophistication and charm with a large open plan living area, wood fireplace and incredible views towards the Matterhorn.
-And the elegant luxury apartment Elena, which sleeps eight people, is incredibly spacious and shares access to a spa with indoor hot tub and sauna.
+And the elegant Haus Leytron, which sleeps up to ten people, has incredibly views of the Matterhorn and access to a spa with indoor hot tub and sauna.

 Our luxury ski homes are offered on a catered or self-catered basis, giving you the chance to sit back and let our professional, friendly staff take care of your every need.
 Our team of luxury hospitality specialists can help to make your stay with Bramble Ski truly remarkable.